Lomorage Frame #

 - Setup WiFi connection

-Connect keyboard with Raspberry Pi zero W and login, if you installed Lomorage Raspberry Pi OS image, you can use the command
+Connect keyboard with Raspberry Pi zero W and login, if you installed Lomorage Raspberry Pi OS image, the default user name is “lomoware” and password is “lomorage”, you can use the command

 - Check IP address of primary Raspberry Pi